Senegal entry requirements for Ivory Coast passport holders

 Ivory Coast passport holders can enter Senegal without a visa for up to 90 days.
 This policy has been in place for years and remains unchanged in 2026.
 Ensure your passport meets validity requirements and you have a return ticket ready.

-Your passport needs to be valid for the entire time you plan to stay in Senegal.
-Airlines check this at check-in, and immigration officers in Dakar will verify it on arrival.
+Your passport needs to be valid for the entire time you plan to be in Senegal.
+Airlines check this at check-in, so make sure your passport doesn't expire before your return date.

 Required